Whiteknight/whiteknight.github.com/drafts/vacation.md

 stare at Parrot Foundation legal issues, which have been neglected.
 Since I have all this free time, I am fresh out of excuses not to.

+I am looking forward to spending some quality time with my family, spending some time by the side of the pool, and spending some time away from work.
+Hopefully, the week can be a little productive too.